informatics-isi-edu/ermrest/user-doc/acls.md

 ## Technical Reference

-### Available ACL Names
+### Available Static ACL Names

-Most of the previously described [access modes](#access-modes) have a corresponding ACL name associated with them.
+Most of the previously described [access modes](#access-modes) have a corresponding static ACL name associated with them.
 Some model access rights are not separately controlled and instead require full ownership rights.
 This might change in future revisions.